Peter Conefrey: Biography

 Conefrey was born in Main street Mohill, County Leitrim, in 1880.
 His parents were James Conefrey and Mary McGivney.
 He was ordained a priest in 1906.
 During his formation for the priesthood at St Patrick's College, Maynooth his widowed mother was nearly evicted by the Earl of Leitrim which contributed to his anti-landlord stance.

 Conefrey had a love of Irish traditional culture including language, music, and rural lifestyle; he was concerned about dilution from outside influences.
-As a curate in Killoe, County Longford Coneford organised for households to use traditional spinning machines to weave cloth, at one point even taking 60 people with their equipment to exhibit at the Royal Dublin Society.
+As a curate in Killoe, County Longford, Conefrey organised households to use traditional spinning machines to weave cloth, at one point even taking 60 people with their equipment to exhibit at the Royal Dublin Society.

 The Catholic Church in Ireland was very focused on sexual morality in the 1920s, 1930s and 1940s, with some advocating return to Gaelic language and traditional music to shield from amoral English language media.
 This aligned with Conefreys' views.
 County Leitrim being a focal point of the movement and 1933 seeing the violent protests against James Gralton and his dance hall with Gralton deported to the United States.

 In 1926 Conefrey wrote in the Catholic Pictorial: "Jazz is an African word meaning the activity in public of something which St. Paul said 'Let it not be so much as named among you'.
 The dance and music with its abominable rhythm was borrowed from Central Africa by a gang of wealthy Bolshevists in the U.S.A to strike at Church civilisation throughout the world".